Manvi007/PowerBiReports/README.md

 28) Use hidden synced slicers to filter all pages with a single slicer. - Synchronised Slicing
 29) Enable drill-through for a report to show a breakdown of tests taken. - All Tests
 30) Add a button using a bookmark to clear any slicer filters. - Waterfall Charts
-31) Bookmarks can be used to create the illusion of having multiple charts.
+31) Bookmarks can be used to create the illusion of having multiple charts. - Dynamic Charts
 32) Confusing visual?
 No problem use bookmarks to create helpful pop ups.
 33) Clicking between pages breaking immersion?
 No problem connect pages using bookmark arrows.